Helsinki : Financing/Pricing data

 In the integrated Helsinki metropolitan area ticketing area, there are city internal tickets (one-zone tickets) and regional as well as extended regional tickets (for two and three zones).

 Tickets are valid on all modes of public transport.

 The electronic ticketing system in the region uses a contactless smart card, Travel Card.

 About 90% of trips are made with Travel Card using either a pass for 14-366 days or a value ticket bought with money stored on the card.
 Single tickets and day tickets can be bought from drivers and conductors, vending machines and service points.

 Funding of Public Transport

 Public transport operating costs are funded by ticket revenue and municipal contributions.
-In 2016, the State subsidies to HSL were 4.7 million euros, 0.7% of HSL’s operating income.
+In 2019, the State subsidies to HSL were 4.8 million euros, 0.6 percent of HSL’s operating income.

 Railway and national road network infrastructure is funded by the State, the cities participate.

 Urban rail and bus infrastructure as well as stations and terminals are funded by the cities; the State participates occasionally, in particular in rail projects.